Red Hen Publications

 This was once an extremely insecure child who learned to over-compensate by acting pushy.
 And up to fairly recently this particular form of coping had generally worked for her — within reason.
 Upon the whole, she had succeeded in her short-term objectives more often than not.

 But it had NOT been the most effective of strategies, overall.
-For all that she probably accounts for far more than her share of Gryffindor house points awarded, she is still not at all popular with her housemates, she does not have the social influence that she craves, and there is a tremendous amount of wasted energy involved in her methods.
+For all that she probably accounts for far more than her share of Gryffindor house points awarded, she is still not particularly liked or admired by her housemates, she does not have the social influence that she craves, and there is a tremendous amount of wasted energy involved in her methods.

 One part of the fallout from these methods is that Miss Granger does not usually react well in situations of sustained external pressure.
 She already generates more than enough internal pressure of her own.
 When forced into such situations, her performance in whatever the immediate subject at hand is remains up to her usual high standards, but her personal behavior tends to become hair-trigger, over-emphatic, quarrelsome and decidedly shrill.